Salisbury Cathedral: Tower and spire

+The bell chamber is in the middle level of the tower.
+The bells strike the hour and quarters and are now operated by a Victorian clock, which is not to be confused with the better-known medieval clock that is on display downstairs.
+Salisbury is one of only three English cathedrals to lack a ring of bells, the others being Norwich Cathedral and Ely Cathedral.

+Visitors can access the tower by taking the "Tower Tour", allowing them to climb as high as the base of the spire.
+From this level, there is a view of the interior of the hollow spire and the ancient wooden scaffolding inside it.
+There are 332 steps from ground level to the base of the spire, ascending a height of 225 ft.

+Maintenance workers have sometimes climbed the spire, including to service the aircraft warning light and weather station at the summit.
+The first 144 ft of the spire can be climbed by internal ladders.
+The remaining 39 ft requires climbing out of a small door and up the exterior.
+In 2010, Blue Peter presenter Helen Skelton climbed the spire to assist in the changing of the lights.

 Chapter house and Magna Carta

 The chapter house is notable for its octagonal shape, slender central pillar and decorative medieval frieze.
-It was redecorated in 1855–9 by William Burges.
+It was redecorated in 1855–1859 by William Burges.
 The frieze, which circles the interior above the stalls, depicts scenes and stories from the books of Genesis and Exodus, including Adam and Eve, Noah, the Tower of Babel, and Abraham, Isaac and Jacob.

 The chapter house displays the best-preserved of the four surviving original copies of Magna Carta.
 This copy came to Salisbury because Elias of Dereham, who was present at Runnymede in 1215, was given the task of distributing some of the original copies.
 Elias later became a canon of Salisbury and supervised the construction of the cathedral.

 Clock

 The Salisbury Cathedral clock, which dates from about AD 1386, is supposedly the oldest working modern clock in the world.
 The clock has no face; all clocks of that date rang out the hours on a bell.
-It was originally located in a bell tower that was demolished in 1792.
+It was originally in a bell tower that was demolished in 1792.
 Following this demolition, the clock was moved to the Cathedral Tower, where it was in operation until 1884.
 The clock was then placed in storage and forgotten until it was discovered in an attic of the cathedral in 1928.
-It was repaired and restored to working order in 1956.
+It was repaired and restored to working order in 1956, and is now displayed in the nave.
 In 2007, remedial work and repairs were carried out.